The four formulas, side by side

 How many reps should I use?

 ≤5 if you want a tight estimate.
-The reliability band on this calculator is HIGH at ≤5 reps (~±2% per LeSuer 1997), MEDIUM at 6–10 (~±5%), NOISY at 11–15 (~±10%), and VERY NOISY past 15.
+The StrengthMath reliability bands on this calculator are HIGH at ≤5 reps (~±2%), MEDIUM at 6–10 (~±5%), NOISY at 11–15 (~±10%), and VERY NOISY past 15 — informed by LeSuer 1997's directional findings on rep-count vs prediction error, with the specific ± bounds being a defensible synthesis.
 A 5-rep set with a real working weight is the most informative single set you can run for 1RM estimation.
 A 12+ rep set is a programming hint, not a 1RM prediction.

 Is the cross-formula average better than picking one?